-The Fiscal Year 2026 revenue estimate for passenger rail and pathways totals \$84.1 million.
-Compared to \$124.4 million in Fiscal Year 2025, Fiscal Year 2026 revenues appear lower because many large capital construction projects were completed in Fiscal Year 2025.
+The Fiscal Year 2026 revenue estimate for passenger rail and pathways totals \$81.9 million.
+Compared to \$124.4 million in Fiscal Year 2025, Fiscal Year 2026 revenues appear lower because many large capital construction projects were completed as of the end of Fiscal Year 2025.
 For example, revenues related to design and construction projects for pathways and extensions total \$7.5 million in Fiscal Year 2026 as compared to \$43.3 million in Fiscal Year 2025.

 SMART will receive Federal 5337 funds for State of Good Repair projects in this fiscal year, allowing the agency to undertake necessary maintenance, replacement, and rehabilitation projects.
-These 5337 funds in the amount of \$4.9 million are in addition to the State and Federal grants which provide \$13.2 million of formula funds to support to the Fiscal Year 2026 operating budget.
+These 5337 funds in the amount of \$5.6 million are in addition to the State and Federal grants which provide \$12.5 million of formula funds to support to the Fiscal Year 2026 operating budget.